 CHILDREN - TEENS - YOUNG ADULTS

-Literature can be an important factor in shaping children's worldviews, and we believe it is essential that it be crafted with their best interests in mind, and in the spirit of Nautilus Award values; spiritual growth, conscious living & positive social change, that inspire and connect our lives - as individuals, communities, and global citizens.
-These ideals can be addressed in many ways:, picture books, fiction and nonfiction, art, and poetry.
-Outstanding children's writing is encouraged, and will be honored in the following categories.
+Literature can be an important factor in shaping children's worldviews.
+We believe it is essential that books for young people be crafted with their best interests in mind, and in the spirit of Nautilus Award values: spiritual growth, high-level wellness, conscious living & green values, and positive social change.
+Books that express these values inspire and connect our lives - as individuals, communities, and global citizens.
+These ideals can be addressed in many ways, including in picture books, fiction and nonfiction, art, and poetry.
+Outstanding writing for children is encouraged, and will be honored in the following categories.

 29 A - Children's Picture Books /Fiction: ages 2-6 years (Preschool- Grade 2) Imaginative picture books that give young children a visual introduction to values such as family, friendship, adventure, fantasy, legends, healthy foods and well-being.
 (We consider the dotted line between Fiction & Non-Fiction for Picture Books to reflect the boundary of right-brain and left-brain; they do work together, and need distinct developmental stimulation.)

 29 B - Children's Picture Books /Non-Fiction: ages 2-6 years (Preschool- Grade 2) Factual picture books that give young children a visual introduction to areas such as colors, numbers, alphabet, beauty, animal species, parts of nature, life cycles, beginning science.
 (We consider the dotted line between Fiction & Non-Fiction for Picture Books to reflect the boundary of right-brain and left-brain; they do work together, and need distinct developmental stimulation.)